Blingoose/vimple-vimrc-config/README.md

 ### Special Note on Keybinding Customization

 1) The default behavior for toggling CoC completion is typically `<c-space>`, which may not work well on macOS.
 It is recommended to customize this mapping to fit your terminal and preferences.
-For example:
+In my case I configured it to use `<Esc>[1;5I` (it's Ctrl+ Tab for me), but

-**<c-space>** is the default behavior.
-Any other mapping is encouraged, such as using `<leader>df` if `<c-space>` is problematic on macOS.
+`<c-space>` is the default behavior.
+Any other mapping is encouraged, such as using `<leader>df`.

 Here's an example of a custom mapping that can be adapted:
 ```vim